Understanding hookworm in dogs and puppies

 Picking up, bagging and disposing of your dog’s faeces will help reduce contamination in your garden or the local park of hookworm larvae (as well as the larvae and eggs of other dog parasites).

-To prevent hookworm, you can also use a worming treatment such as Drontal to kill all types of common intestinal worms found in dogs and puppies, including all 4 species of hookworms found in Australian dogs.
+To prevent hookworm, you can also use a worming treatment.
 It’s recommended adult dogs be wormed at least every three months.
 Puppies should be wormed every fortnight from 2 weeks of age until 12 weeks of age, then monthly to 6 months of age.